A. Receiving the Application

-- Final acceptance at NC State is contingent upon completion of any degree (bachelors or masters) listed on your electronic application.
+Final acceptance at NC State is contingent upon completion of any degree (bachelors or masters) listed on your electronic application.
 It is your responsibility to maintain a level of academic performance that meets university and program admission standards.
 Poor performance during your last semester(s) could jeopardize your admission.
 Likewise, students currently enrolled in Post Baccalaureate Studies (PBS) or who request an admissions deferral and take PBS coursework must also maintain a level of academic performance that meets the university's and program's admission standards.
-Failure to comply with these conditions could, at the discretion of the program, be grounds for changing the admission status.
+Failure to comply with these conditions could, at the discretion of the program and/or Graduate School, be grounds for changing the admission status.

 - 2. Required Documents

 - Applications are not complete until the Graduate School receives the following supporting documents:

 - Non-refundable application processing fee of $75.00 (US) for U.S. citizens and Permanent Residents or $85.00 (US) for Non-Resident Aliens (Internationals);

 - One unofficial transcript from all colleges and universities attended; (NOTE: Applicants currently attending, or who have previously attended NC State, are not required to provide an NC State transcript.)